wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - [ ] Removed any next step over 10 entries old
 - [ ] Reviewed terminal history to ensure ALL commands are documented

 CRITICAL: Compare your proposed journal entry with yesterday's entry to ensure consistent formatting and completeness.
+IMPORTANT EXCEPTION: Always include the Technical Decisions section even if it doesn't exist in previous entries.

 AFTER COMPLETING THE ENTRY:
 1. Print the COMPLETE entry to our chat for review